 Kennel means any structure or area used to house dogs, cats or other household pets or used for grooming, breeding, training or selling of animals.
 Limited health-care facilities may be accessory to this use.

 KV means kilovolt.

 Landscape means improvement to an area of land by the planting of a combination of trees, shrubs and groundcover.

-Large Wind Turbines means wind turbines generating greater than 100 kilowatts.
+Large Wind Turbines means wind turbines generating > 100 kW.